 Drinking more water is hard.
 And drinking more water during the Holiday season is even harder.
 With all of the amazing beverage choices, (which usually coincides with booze) you’ve got everything from eggnog, wine, seasonal pumpkin ales, and soda.
 Again, I’m not saying that you can’t drink your eggnog paired with rum, brandy, or bourbon.
 I’m simply suggesting that you don’t drink the whole bottle.

 Remember, that the human body consists of 70% water, and with more water, comes more satiation, increased protein synthesis, and metabolic rate.
 So instead of eating three to four servings of carb-loaded madness, drink water after your meal.
 This way you can stay full and hydrated between the glasses of wine.
 And no, I am not trying to mess with your buzz.
 So please, do what needs to be done.
-Learn more about the importance of hydration and how to stay hydrated without peeing every 5 minutes by clicking HERE.

 6. Everything In Moderation